 Toy Story of Terror! is worth your time and attention; plus, it is a super short film at that (little-to-no mommy guilt here!).
 Our favorite characters are back as a mystery unfolds: where are these magical friends disappearing to?
 This movie is set to remind parents of the old horror/suspense flicks of our youth shot in black and white, using smoke, etc … you know, the ones I didn’t watch?

 It’s the Great Pumpkin, Charlie Brown is a classic!
 If you haven’t shared with your kids, get on it!
 Adorable Linus awaits the Great Pumpkin (like Santa, YAY!) while his friends go out enjoying trick or treating.
 In typical Peanuts fashion, nothing is perfect yet everything is just as it should be with little ones- a ‘too hole-y ghost’ and rocks instead of candy will leave your children giggling.
 The gang shows themes of friendship, hope, disappointment and, most of all make a spooky holiday a really fun night!

 For a longer feature, not-too-spooky for little ones:

 Wallace and Gromit have already captured all of the rabbits in town- how can they humanely catch the were-rabbit?
 Victor hopes to shoot the threatening beast, but could this create a bigger problem?
 I loved sharing this with my kids as it was a sweet tale and the artistic talents and abilities that went into creating this must be discussed!

-Book of Life is a story focused on the Day of the Dead (Mexican holiday, Nov 1/2) and is so clever and charming, it made this Mexican holiday so much less creepy to me.
+Book of Life is a story focused on the Day of the Dead (a Mexican holiday celebrated on November 1st or 2nd) and is so clever and charming, it made this Mexican holiday so much less creepy to me.
 Now I ‘get’ it!
 The story follows two men in love with the same girl.
 Each one is burdened by the expectations of their family to fill particular roles until some mythological gods step in and place a wager to see which man will marry the beautiful Maria.